rsi-gear/agent-hitch/README.md

 agents through one stable, machine-oriented interface.

 It lets an agent choose which harness and revision to use for each run.
-Hitch is designed as infrastructure for RSI, including harness evolution and model evolution.
+Hitch is designed as infrastructure for Recursive Self-Improvement (RSI), including harness evolution and model evolution.

 > Status: pre-alpha.
 Installed-harness discovery, immutable revision resolution,